durbanlegend/thag_rs/demo/README.md

  in a fn main, thag_rs pulls any inner attributes out to the top of the program.

  Notice we also have a shebang so that this script may be run as `demo/duration_snippet.rs` with execute permission.
-The shebang must be on the very first line but coexists peacefulyl with the inner attribute.
+The shebang must be on the very first line but coexists peacefully with the inner attribute.

  See tracking issue https://github.com/rust-lang/rust/issues/120301 for the `Duration` constructor issue..